CMU-CREATE-Lab/video-labeling-tool/README.md

 # video-labeling-tool
 Demo: http://smoke.createlab.org

 A tool for labeling video clips (both front-end and back-end).
-The back-end depends on a thumbnail server (e.g., https://github.com/CMU-CREATE-Lab/timemachine-thumbnail-server) to provides video urls.
+The back-end depends on a [thumbnail server](https://github.com/CMU-CREATE-Lab/timemachine-thumbnail-server) to provides video urls.
 The back-end is based on [flask](http://flask.pocoo.org/).
 A flask tutorial can be found on [this blog](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).

 # Install MySQL
 Install and start mysql database.
 This assumes that Ubuntu is installed.
 A tutorial can be found on [this blog](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-18-04).